 The quickest way to enter a date in the Date field is to click the arrow that opens the dropdown calendar.
-Then click the day the you want (Figure 239).
-To change the month use the following steps.
-Then use the Tab key to go to the Odometer field.
+Then click the day the you want (Figure 224).
+Then press the Tab key to go to the Odometer field.